All your Digital Euro resources in one place

 No. At the moment, the ECB emphasises that a digital euro would be complementing cash, not replacing it.
 Accordingly, cash will continue to be available in the euro area, where a digital euro would function alongside cash as a response to consumers’ evolving demand to pay digitally, in a fast and secure way.

-Ideally, it would be possible to use the digital euro in all manner of payment scenarios, such as at the Point-of-Sale or at the online checkout, and also offline in combination with payment cards.
+Ideally, it would be possible to use the euro CBDC in all manner of payment scenarios, such as at the Point-of-Sale or at the online checkout, and also offline in combination with payment cards.
 This would mean that people who are less acquainted with digital technology would also have access to it.
 And a digital euro would ideally also boast other functions such as programmable payments.
-The experience of paying with a digital euro is not expected to differ greatly from digital means of payment that are common nowadays (e.g., PayPal, Stripe, Swish).
+The experience of paying with a euro CBDC is not expected to differ greatly from digital means of payment that are common nowadays (e.g., PayPal, Stripe, Swish).

 Digital Euro and Blockchain Related Questions